|Title||Format methods can't look at other data|

 |Analysis||The format methods could look at data other than the object provided that they somehow tell the MPS that they are doing so.
 This would allow the MPS to lower the shield and prevent horrors such as recursive exceptions.
 The details of this need to be worked out and documented, and an interface designed that will be both convenient and fast for format methods (especially scanners) to use.|

-The solution is probably to give client access to ShieldExpose and ShieldCover.
+One solution is to give client access to ShieldExpose and ShieldCover.
 We might have to beef up the checking and diagnostics from the shield, because mistakes with these are going to be hard to debug.
+Better would be to give client access to ArenaPeek and ArenaPoke -- those are easier to use safely.

 See also job003357.